kevinlongboy/Market/README.md

 _This one has good reviews_

 The review feature gives shoppers the ability to read reviews for a product or write their own.
-Shoppers can also modify or delete any of their past reviews.
+Shoppers can also modify or delete any of their past reviews.*
 <p><img src="images/features/market-review.gif" alt="review-feature gif" width="400"></p>

+*Seed reviews are sourced directly from <a href="https://www.target.com/" alt="Target website">Target</a> website

 <br>
 <br>